kehantan/labbook/docs/protein/sds_page.rst

 *Gel casting setup*

-* Can refer to YouTube videos on how to setup the gel casting apparatus.
+* Refer to YouTube videos on how to setup the gel casting apparatus.

 #.
 Put short glass plate infront of tall glass plate, with the gap sandwiched in the middle of the two plates.
 #.
 Place the glass plate sandwich into casting frame.